robert-claypool/robert-claypool.github.io/_posts/2009-01-21-javascript-and-timer-ontick.md

 layout: post
 title: How to run JavaScript prior to System.Web.UI.Timer OnTick
 date: 2009-01-21 01:07
-categories: [C#, JavaScript, StackOverflow, Timer, UpdatePanel]
+tags: [C#, JavaScript, StackOverflow, Timer, UpdatePanel]
 ---

 The short answer: you can't, or at least not easily, but there's a better